 A meta description is a snippet of text that summarizes a page's content in up to 160 characters.
 You'll likely have seen meta descriptions before when you've used a search engine like Google.

-Whenever you enter a search query into Google, you’ll be presented with a SERP (Search Engine Results Page).
-On this SERP you’ll find various results that are related to your search query.
-Below, we’ve placed an image which shows an excerpt from a SERP for 'Shopify'.
+Whenever you enter a search query into Google, you'll be presented with a SERP (Search Engine Results Page).
+On this SERP, you'll find various results that are related to your search query.
+Below, we've placed an image which shows an excerpt from a SERP for the query “Shopify.”

 How Long Should a Meta Description Be?

-The ideal meta description length is 155-160 characters.
-Although there’s no penalty for going above 160 characters, search engines typically limit snippets to the mentioned character range.
-You can use a tool like www.charactercountonline.com to keep a count of your meta description characters.
+The ideal meta description length is 150-160 characters.
+Although there's no penalty for going above 160 characters, search engines typically limit snippets to the mentioned character range.

 Why are Meta Descriptions Important?